ardiehl/emModbus2influx/readme.md

 emModbus2Influx will resolve the block relative register addresses to absolute addresses at the first query.
 Therefore if you install a firmware update of aSunSpec device, it may me necessary to restart emModbus2Influx in case some block lengths have been changed by the manufacturer.

 # Schedule definitions
 Defines schedule times for querying meters.
-There is always a default schedule defines by poll= or by cron=.
+There is always a default schedule defined by poll= or by cron=.
 A meter can be part of one or more schedules with schedule="scheduleName"[,..].
 The implementation is based on https://github.com/staticlibs/ccronexpr and is like cron with the addition of the first paramater (seconds).
 Some examples for expressions:
 ```